 If you and the person with whom you’re spending Valentine’s Day are spiritual, this would be a wonderful opportunity to do something sacred for your souls.
 Meditate together, practice yoga, do a Tarot card reading for each other or perform a special ritual to bless your bond.
 Spiritual exercises are a fantastic way to celebrate the love filling your life.
 Learn more about practicing magickal self-care.

 In years past, some of you may have preferred to go out dancing on Valentine’s Day.
 Since most nightclubs are still closed due to the Coronavirus, why not bring the party home?
 Curating your own playlist and dancing the evening away in your living room can be just as entertaining.
 Plus, you don’t have to worry about cover fees.
 To get you started, I’ve put together a Macabre Valentine playlist on Spotify for the occasion.
 My compilation features a mix of goth, dark wave, industrial, metal and alternative tunes, from The Sisters of Mercy to Nine Inch Nails.
 Enjoy!

-Still looking for something closer to the night-out-on-the-town experience?
-You’re in luck because Endless Night will be hosting its 2021 Los Angeles Anti-Valentine’s Vampire Ball virtually via Facebook!
-The event, founded by fangsmith Father Sebastiaan, happens February 13th from 8 p.m.
-PST to February 14th, 12:30 a.m.
-PST.
-There will be plenty of live entertainment and tickets start at $16.66.
+For those that live in the City of Angels or are planning to visit, Endless Night hosts its annual Los Angeles Anti-Valentine’s Vampire Ball in February.
+The event, founded by fangsmith Father Sebastiaan, typically happens the Sunday of Presidents Day weekend.
+There will be plenty of live entertainment, vendors and photo ops.
 To get an idea of what to expect, read about my time at the 2020 Los Angeles Endless Night gathering.